 Who Is Vanessa Hudgens?

-On paper, Hudgens’ role in 2009’s Slamband doesn’t sound like a big leap from High School Musical: A new kid in town assembles a fledgling rock band that competes in a battle of the bands.
+On paper, Hudgens’ role in 2009’s Slamband doesn’t sound like a big leap from High School Musical: She's the new kid who arrives into town and decides to put together a rock band and competes with other bands.
 But Hudgens told the New York Times that that she was attracted by the screenplay’s description of her character as “deadpan,” “introverted,” and “a bit off.”
-Her next film Sucker Punch (2011), was much more of a departure, as she played a young woman confined to a mental institution who fantasizes it’s a brothel.
+Her next film Sucker Punch (2011), was much more of a departure, as she played a young woman in a mental institution who fantasizes it’s a brothel.

-In 2012 she went from the big-budget Journey 2: The Mysterious Island (2012), which put her opposite Dwayne “The Rock” Johnson and Josh Hutcherson, to the provocative sex- and drug-fueled vacation romp, Spring Breakers (2012), in which her character, Candy, participates in a wet and wild threesome with co-stars James Franco and Ashley Benson in a backyard pool.
+In 2012 she went from the big-budget Journey 2: The Mysterious Island (2012), which put her opposite Dwayne “The Rock” Johnson and Josh Hutcherson, to the vice-ridden Spring Breakers (2012), in which her character, Candy, participates in a wet-and-wild threesome with co-stars James Franco and Ashley Benson in a backyard pool.
 In 2013 she starred as a pregnant homeless teenager in Gimme Shelter and as a stripper in The Frozen Ground (opposite Nicolas Cage and John Cusack).
 She also had a small part as Sofia Vergara’s daughter in the star-studded Machete Kills.

-Having fronted the now-shuttered NBC comedy, Powerless, based on the DC Comics universe last year, Hudgens is back to work on two films due out in 2018.
-In Dog Days, an interconnected ensemble film about people looking for more in life and relying on their furry friends for support, she plays a world-weary coffee shop barista.
+Having fronted the now-shuttered NBC comedy, Powerless, based on the DC Comics universe last year, Hudgens went back to work on two films in 2018.
+In Dog Days, she plays a disillusioned barista who, along with an ensemble cast, leans on their furry companions to help them get through life.
 She also has a supporting role in the upcoming romantic comedy Second Act, starring Jennifer Lopez and Milo Ventimiglia.

 As of 2017, Hudgens reportedly had an estimated net worth of $10 million.
 In addition to her entertainment compensation, she has also been a spokesperson for the brands Neutrogena, Candies and EcoTools.